HarryStevens/d3-marcon/README.md

 - *svg* is a D3 selection of the SVG element containing the visualization.

 #### Options
-You can pass up to seven options to customize the return object.
+You can pass up to seven options to customize the SVG element and return object.

 | Option  | Data Type | Default  | Description                                       |
 |---------|-----------|----------|---------------------------------------------------|